TIRF’s Research Topics

 Language planning encompasses all the processes, formal and informal, overt and covert, which shape the direction and nature of change in language.
 Language policy involves explicit decisions usually taken by authorities to influence the function, structure, or acquisition of a language or language variety in a particular speech community, an institution or in a geo-political space, such as a nation.
 Some scholars envisage language policy as the superordinate category and see language planning as referring to the diverse concrete steps of its implementation.
 Language practices is also an important category since how language is used can often contain rhetoric, modeling, or ideology that influences and leads to change in the form of language itself.

 Governments and institutions often undertake language policy and planning initiatives to influence or change the language and literacy practices within a society.
-In recent years there has been an upsurge of practical language planning and policy making as a result of economic globalization, increased population movements, and the expansion of communication technologies linking all parts of the world in real time.
+Stakeholders such as families and teachers are also engaged increasingly in language planning and policy and what used to be thought of as “top-down” or “bottom-up” planning and policy has become much more dynamic.
+In recent years, there has been an upsurge of practical language planning and policy making resulting from economic globalization, increased population movements, and the expansion of communication technologies linking all parts of the world in real time.
 Global English is a key part of these phenomena.

-TIRF’s research priority on language planning and policy may be addressed through a number of different research topics, such as the examples that follow:
+TIRF’s research topic on language planning and policy may be addressed through a number of different research topics, such as the examples that follow:

 • levels and/or types of language planning;